jordanheidlage/note_taker_jth/README.md

   ## License
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   ## Installation
   Upon downloading this file, enter "npm i" in your terminal to install the libraries needed
   ## Usage
         After downloading the file, and entering "npm i" in your terminal, enter "node ind(tab)" to access the index.js file.
 Answer the questions as they're presented in the terminal, and at the end, your answers will be reflected inthe README.md file under the "ninth-homework" folder.
   ## Credits
-  me
+  Jordan Heidlage
   ## Contributions
-  me
+  Jordan Heidlage and instructional staff
   ## Tests
-  by testing it
+  By running node index in the terminal
-  ## Questions
+  // ## Questions
-  undefined
+  // undefined